 The Biostatistics (M.S.)
 P.S.M program is a minimum of 36 credits.
 The three PSM programs are interdisciplinary and feature common core courses.
 The biostatistics program features:

-- Directed courses in biostatistics
+- 6 courses in statistics

 The Biostatistics (M.S.)
 P.S.M. application deadlines are June 1 for the Fall semester and November 1 for the Winter semester.
 The $30 application fee is waived if you’ve already applied to Grand Valley.